methylgrammarlab/deconvolution_models/TUTORIAL.md

 ### Epistate
 Epistate also has its own atlas format.
 This atlas requires read-level information on the reference samples, so cannot be constructed from BED/BEDGRAPH files.
 The atlas is divided into two files: thetas - the two epistates per region, and lambdas - the probability of theta A per region.
+Theta and Lambda files for the Loyfer atlas, formatted for deconvolution, can be found at Zenodo: 10.5281/zenodo.10799745.
 To construct such an atlas see the [bimodal_detector](https://github.com/methylgrammarlab/bimodal_detector/tree/master) package.
 Note that the iterative read-level estimation process can be computationally intensive, and therfore may be cumbersome with a large number of reference samples or a large region list.